fortytwoservices/public-docs.fortytwo.io/docs/Managed Azure AD B2C/c2-DEV-App-registrations.md

 App registration creation and maintenance can be divided into these categories:

 - Defined and owned by company IaC
-- Defined and owned by Amesto Fortytwo (managed service provider) IaC
+- Defined and owned by Fortytwo (managed service provider) IaC
-- Manually created and / or maintained by company or Amesto Fortytwo
+- Manually created and / or maintained by company or Fortytwo

 In a development environment it is not uncommon to find app registrations fitting all these categories.